Treats schizophrenia, bipolar disorder, and depression. Also treats irritability associated with autism.

 When This Medicine Should Not Be Used

-You should not use this medicine if you or your child have had an allergic reaction to aripiprazole.
+Do not use this medicine if you have had an allergic reaction to aripiprazole.

 How to Use This Medicine

 Liquid, Tablet, Dissolving Tablet

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Swallow the tablets whole.
 Do not break, crush, or chew them.